Tjandra-Putra/cake-defi-masternode-aum/README.md

-# Cake DeFi Challenge: Masternode assets under management
+# Masternode assets under management

 The project was challenging yet rewarding, and I learned a lot while working on it.